isaacbernat/presentations/optimise/notes.md

                     if xx + yy == z * z and gcd(gcd(x, y), z) == 1:
                         combinations += 1

-- v5 Code specialisation (problem-specific).
-We save 3/8 computations?
+- v5a Code specialisation (problem-specific).
+We save 6/8 computations
     before)
         for x in range(2, N):
             xx = x * x